The naming and identification

 Ducasse/Pisang Awak -

 bloom.
-Found to be relatively cool tolerant in New Zealand conditions.
+Found to be relatively cool tolerant and vigorous in New Zealand

 spite of the seeds, strongly recommended for well sheltered sites.
 ABB.